jimporter/bfg9000/doc/reference/builtins.md

 * *lang*: The language of the builder to use when generating option strings;
   by default, `'c'`
-* *system*: If *True*, any include directories will be treated as [system directories][system-directory] when using the packager internally (for compilers that support this); defaults to *False*.
+* *system*: If *True*, any include directories will be treated as [system directories][system-directory] when using the package internally (for compilers that support this); defaults to *False*.

 If *auto_fill* is true, this function will automatically fill in default values